fogleman/Fireflies/README.md

 Each cell flashes every few seconds.
 The cells influence each other in such a way that they will all eventually synchronize, as do some species of fireflies.

 The cells charge following a logaritmic curve similar to that of a charging capacitor, firing upon reaching a threshold.
 This affects neighboring cells by a factor proportional to the inverse of their squared distance.
 The cells need not have identical individual frequencies to reach sychronization.

+This is a JavaScript port of code that I originally wrote in Python and C. The old code can be found here: https://github.com/fogleman/Sync